bverbeken/litmus/README.md

 Custom test runner
 ------------------
-When using Litmus, you get an alternative test runner on http://localhost:9000/@litmus.
+When using Litmus, the usual play test runner gets replaced by an alternative version (http://localhost:9000/@tests).

 If you annotate your test classes or their superclass like so:

     @Category(value = "verySlowTests")